simonc/memfs/README.md

 The main goal of MemFs is to be 100% compatible with the Ruby libraries like FileUtils.

-For french guys, the answer is yes, the joke in the name is intended ;)
+For French people, the answer is yes, the joke in the name is intended ;)

 ## Take a look